The easiest way to describe the system I use for organizing my digital photos is to show you how I use this system.

-1. Shoot digital photos
+1. Shoot & Scan photos

-This is where it all begins…we love taking pictures.
+This is where it all begins…we love shooting pictures.
 However, there are three simple things that I check over and over when shooting pictures.
 These three things will ensure I have the correct information in the pictures I take.

 - Set my time and date on my camera – I am still very surprised by the number of people who do not set their time and date on their cameras.
 Check your time zone and set your time and date.
 Make sure you change it when you travel to different time zones and obviously when you get back home.

 - Set your file naming scheme to continuous – Most cameras provide two file naming schemes: continuous numbering and “restart numbering every time I take out the memory card” scheme.
 You want to choose the continuous scheme.